alessiodacapito/quick_tomo/README.md

 Then fill up the requiested fields
   - absolute path of your scipion project
   - absolute path to output directory where you want your tomos to be reconstructed
+  - chose your binning factor (4 recommended for data quiality check)

-Enjoy your bin 4 tomograms !!!
+Enjoy your tomograms !!!